 Today the Parks work to preserve original buildings, trails, and the spirit of the adventure.
 Our Friends group supports their efforts through fundraising and awareness building.

-~ Historical programs,
+~ Historical preservation projects

-~ Educational material and programs,
+~ Educational programs and materials

-~ Scientific and
+~ Scientific research projects

-~ Recreational purposes.
+~ Recreational infrastructure improvements

 The goals of the organization are to: